 - Office supplies

-Multiply this number by 6, and you have a six month estimate of your operating expenses.
-Then add this to the total of your start up expenses list, and you'll have a ballpark figure for your complete start up costs.
+Once you have listed all of your operating expenses, the total will reflect the monthly cost of operating your business.
+Multiply this number by six, and you have a six-month estimate of your operating expenses.
+Adding this amount to your total startup expenses list, and you have a ballpark figure for your complete start-up costs.

-Now let's look at putting some financial statements for your business plan together, starting with the Income Statement.
+Now you can begin to put together your financial statements for your business plan starting with the income statement.

 The Income Statement

 The income statement shows your revenues, expenses, and profit for a particular period—a snapshot of your business that shows whether or not your business is profitable.
 Subtract expenses from your revenue to determine your profit or loss.